 Artificial Intelligence has now reached the reflection point since many companies from all over the world have recognized the power of AI.
 Undeniably it has empowered many businesses and organizations to create standardized, fast-moving workflows that have increased the value of the human resources by saving their time by automating the tasks that needed manual attention.
 Hence, everything from self-driven cars to social media can be defined by how technology has taught machines to behave like humans, or even with exceeded capabilities.

 In the supply chain and logistics businesses, these technologies have proven to be a game-changer.
 As the requirements are getting high and complex, the AI-driven application has come to the rescue that has streamlined the logistics operations, helped companies make smarter and more agile decisions, and anticipate problems globally.

 So, in particular, the AI applications into logistics-related tasks hold the high potential of boosting up the top and bottom-line value.
-Let’s take a closer look at the AI-powered trends in logistics and supply chain.
+Let’s take a closer look at AI in logistics and transportation.

 1. The Warehouse Automation